tobiscr/application-connector-manager/docs/user/technical-reference/04-20-application-gateway.md

 ### Response Rewriting

+#### Redirects

-Application Gateway performs response rewriting in situations when during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and a different path.
+The Application Gateway performs response rewriting in situations, when the external system responds a redirect (`3xx` status code) that points to a URL with the same host but a different path:

-In such a case, the `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port.
+The `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port.
 The sub-path pointing to the called service remains attached at the end.

-The modified `Location` header has the following format: `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`.
+The modified `Location` header has finally the following format:

-This functionality makes the HTTP clients that originally called Application Gateway follow redirects through the Gateway, and not to the service directly.
-This allows for passing authorization, custom headers, URL parameters, and the body without an issue.
+`{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`

+This ensures that the calling Kyma workload will also send the redirected request through the Application Gateway instead starting a direct communication with the external system.
+Passing authorization or custom headers, URL parameters and the body will consistently work.

+#### 5xx Error responses

 Application Gateway also rewrites all the `5xx` status codes to `502`.
 In such a case, the `Target-System-Status` header contains the original code returned by the target.

 ## Supported API Authentication Methods

-Application Gateway can call remote system APIs which are not secured, or are secured with:
+Application Gateway can call external system APIs which are not secured, or are secured by:

 - [Basic Authentication](https://tools.ietf.org/html/rfc7617)
 - [OAuth](https://tools.ietf.org/html/rfc6750)